antoniperuzynski/Numerical-Methods/README.md

 # Numerical-Methods

-Repository for projects from Numerical-Methods Lab.
+Repository for projects from Numerical-Methods Laboratory.

 This repository consists of projects from 3 courses which I had at Silesian University of Technology.
 Has 3 branches each for 1 course.
   1. Numerical methods - Metody numeryczne (NM).